J-T-McC/vue3-chartjs/README.md

 A default event hook plugin is injected into each chart object and emits the following events:
 [ChartJS events](https://www.chartjs.org/docs/latest/developers/plugins.html#plugin-core-api)

-Event listeners are converted to camelcase in Vue3.
-Events marked as "cancellable" in the ChartJS documentation can be "canceled" by calling the preventDefault method on the event parameter available in your event function.
+Event listeners are converted to camelcase in Vue 3.
+Events marked as "cancellable" in the ChartJS documentation can be " canceled" by calling the preventDefault method on the event parameter available in your event function.

 ## Methods